European pied flycatcher: Mating systems

-Gender difference in mating behavior
+Sex difference in mating behaviour

-The male mating behavior has two key characteristics: desertion of the primary female and polyterritoriality.
+The male mating behaviour has two key characteristics: desertion of the primary female and polyterritoriality.
 The males travel large distances, an average of 200–3500 m, to find his second mate.
 After breeding with the secondary female, the males return to their first mate.
 The males of this species are polyterritorial; the males will acquire multiple nest sites to attract a female.
 Upon breeding with this first female, the male will procure more nesting sites, typically some distance from the site of the primary female, in order to attract a second female for mating.
 The males that have better success at polygyny are typically larger, older and more experienced at arriving earlier to the mating sites.

 The female behaviour has also been studied in depth, especially due to the fact that some females accept polygyny while others are able to maintain monogamous relationships.
 The first female in a polygynous relationship does not suffer much in comparison to females in monogamous situations.
 These primary females gain greater reproductive success because they are able to secure full-time help from the male once he returns from his search for a second mate.
 The second female, however, often suffers from polygyny.
 These females have 60% less offspring than females that are in a monogamous relationship.
 These findings are consistent with the polygyny threshold model, which is depicted at the right.
 Additionally, the secondary female lays a smaller clutch which she is more likely to be able to rear on her own.

-Another behavior that is relatively frequent in European pied flycatchers is the practice of extra-pair copulations (EPC).
-Thus, the male practicing EPC will have a group of offspring raised successfully without any parental investment on his part.
+Another behaviour that is relatively frequent in European pied flycatchers is the practice of extra-pair copulations (EPC).
+Thus, the male practising EPC will have a group of offspring raised successfully without any parental investment on his part.
 The female may benefit from EPC if the second male is judged to have superior genes to the original male.
 Another benefit that EPC adds is that there is an increase in genetic variability.
 However, females are not typically very welcoming of EPC.
 A female that is being pursued for an EPC will either passively allow the male to copulate with her, or will resist it and risk injury due to the male's aggression.